 Cirencester is 15 miles southeast of Cheltenham and 17 miles northwest of Swindon.
 If you’re travelling from the north or south, leave the M5 at Junction 11a and follow the A417 towards Cirencester.
 Or leave the M4 at Junction 15 (from the east) or Junction 17 or 18 (from the west).

 There are several pay and display car parks in Cirencester.
-There’s short-stay parking in the Market Place (GL7 2NR) and long-stay at Abbey Grounds (GL7 2DA) and Waterloo (GL7 2PY).
-But if you’re staying overnight, Beeches car park (GL7 1BW) on the edge of town is a cheaper option.
+There’s short-stay parking at the Brewery (GL7 1JL) and long-stay at the Abbey Grounds (GL7 2DA) and Waterloo (GL7 2PY).
+Or if you’re staying overnight, Beeches car park (GL7 1BW) on the edge of town is a cheaper option.

 Cirencester by public transport

 Cirencester’s nearest train station is Kemble, seven miles away.
-They’re connected by the Stagecoach 882 bus (except on Sundays) which takes 12 minutes.
-You can also take the train to Cheltenham and then catch the Stagecoach 51 bus (which runs daily) to Cirencester in 40 minutes.
+They’re connected by the Stagecoach 882 bus (Monday–Saturday) which takes 12 minutes.
+You can also take the train to Cheltenham and then catch the Stagecoach 51 bus (every day) to Cirencester in around 40 minutes.

 Or if you’re travelling from London, there are direct National Express coach services from London Victoria to Cirencester several times a day, which take around 2.5 hours.